Fiduciary Wealth Partners (FWP) has made a firm commitment to act as a fiduciary and provide investors with transparency into all that we do.

 If you find yourself answering “yes” to any of these questions, your investment advisor might be in a position that could cause them to act in a manner that does not place your interests first.

-Below are actions that we have taken and additional pledges we make to our clients, whom we call partners.
+Directly related to this, below are actions that we have taken and additional pledges we make to our clients, whom we call partners.
 They form the foundation of what we believe should be the standard for using the term “fiduciary”.

 - We have given up the securities licenses that would allow us to take commissions from the sale of an investment fund, product or security